 It must be catchy, meaning that is must capture the attention or arouse the curiosity of readers, making them want to read the case.
-For example, titles such as "Danièle Sauvageau : l'or"
+For example, titles such as "Danièle Sauvageau: l'or"

-(2005); "Fired Because of a \$20 Loan"; "Quand Victor Sanschagrin découvre Wikipédia"; or "Diriger des électrons libres"; are intriguing and pique the curiosity of the reader.
+(2005); "Fired Because of a \$20 Loan"; "Quand Victor Sanschagrin découvre Wikipédia"; or "Visioning Information Technology at Cirque du Soleil" are intriguing and pique the curiosity of the reader.

-The title should not "give away" the case; in other words, it shouldn't reveal the outcome of the case or the "right" assessment of the situation and it shouldn't indicate a suitable theoretical framework to guide reflection on the case.
+The title should not "give away" the case - it shouldn't reveal the outcome of the case or the "right" assessment of the situation and it shouldn't indicate a suitable theoretical framework to guide reflection on the case.
 For example, titles such as "The Bad Decisions of Mr. ABC, Manager" or "The Conflict Opposing Firm X and Organization Y: An Illustration of Stakeholder Theory" (both titles are made up) unduly influence how the reader reads and judges the case.

 The advantage of using a relatively "neutral" title is that it allows other professors to use the case to shed light on elements that may be very different from what the case writer had in mind.
-For example, if, contrary to the case author, a professor believes that the manager ABC makes the right decisions in some respects and wants to discuss them with his students, a title such as "The Decisions of Mr. ABC, Manager" makes this possible, whereas the title "The Bad Decisions of Mr. ABC, Manager" creates unnecessary "noise."
-Similarly, if a professor has no intention of using stakeholder theory to explore the conflict between firm X and organization Y, it is better if this theory is not mentioned in the case title.
+For example, if, contrary to the case author, a professor believes that Mr. ABC made the right decisions in some respects and wants to discuss them with his students, a title such as "The Decisions of Mr. ABC, Manager" makes this possible, whereas the title "The Bad Decisions of Mr. ABC, Manager" creates an unnecessary bias.
+Similarly, if a professor has no intention of using stakeholder theory to explore the conflict between firm X and organization Y, it helps that the theory is not mentioned in the case title.

-However, the title can be sufficiently clear to give an idea of the general theme or main issue at the centre of the case (thereby also facilitating a search by key words in the case catalogue).
-For example, the title: "The Future of Espoir Cafés: Balancing Human Resources and Marketing" is preferable to simply "The Future of Espoir Cafés."
-Without going into too much detail, the reader knows right away that the case deals with human resources and marketing.
+However, the title can be sufficiently clear to give an idea of the general theme or main issue at the centre of the case, which also facilitates a keyword search in the case catalogue.
+For example, a title such as "The Future of Espoir Cafés: Balancing Human Resources and Marketing" is preferable to "The Future of Espoir Cafés" - the reader knows right away that the case deals with human resources and marketing.